labor-digital/bits-docs/docs/guide/essentials/FormBinding.md

 Sometimes you want to create your own input elements instead of using the HTML defaults.
 Therefore, bits gives you the option to use `data-model` on the `b-mount` element of child-bits.
 To learn more about it, take a look at the [bit interaction section](/guide/advanced/BitInteraction.md).

+## Accessing values programmatically

+In some cases you need to set or get the values of form fields without creating a `data-model` binding on it.
+For that you may use the `$val` utility inside your bit class.
+Using `await this.$val('@reference')` returns the value of the element, while `this.$val('@reference', 'some value')` sets the value of the element.
+This will work on [child-bits](/guide/advanced/BitInteraction.md#model-on-bits) as well!